nephismith111/gameengine/features.md

 ## WebSocket Functionality

 - Validation messages
-- Elements update messages (for game element updates)
+- Elements update messages (for game element updates) - Used for real-time updates of game elements
-- Game state messages (for game status and resource updates)
+- Game state messages (for game status and resource updates) - Used for real-time game state changes
-- Settings update messages (for game settings changes in waiting room)
+- Settings update messages (for game settings changes in waiting room) - Note: Consider moving to AJAX responses

 ## User Interface